copenlu/awesome-text-interpretability/README.md

 ## Other
 * [Dataset Cartography: Mapping and Diagnosing Datasets with Training Dynamics.
 EMNLP 2020](https://arxiv.org/abs/2009.10795) - a model-based tool to characterize and diagnose datasets
+* [How does this interaction affect me?
+Interpretable attribution for feature interactions, NeurlIPS 2020](https://arxiv.org/pdf/2006.10965.pdf) - propose an interaction attribution and detection framework called Archipelago; scalable in real-world settings; more interpretable explanations than comparable methods, which is important for analyzing the impact of interactions on predictions

 # Adversarial Attacks as Model Interpretations
 * [More Bang for Your Buck: Natural Perturbation for Robust Question Answering, EMNLP 2020](https://arxiv.org/abs/2004.04849)